 In my years working with couples, I have never found there to be a time when counseling is harmful.
 I have never seen counseling cause a divorce.
 But I have seen marriages that were splintering apart knit back together as the couple learned to talk about their needs, disappointments and expectation.
 While I feel strongly that there is no perfect time to begin strengthening or healing your relationship, the scenarios I listed above are times when a small amount of work will have larger payoffs in your intimacy, feelings of generosity and ability to partner with your spouse.
 Please reach out to me if you have any questions about finding the “right time” for counseling for your marriage.

 Ashley Seeger, LCSW is an experienced couples counselor located in sunny Boulder, CO.
 She specializes in working with couples as they move through life-transitions.
-You can find out more about couples counseling here.
+Learn more about couples counseling.